 Design of the Medal and Ribbon

-Personnel Eligible: The following categories of personnel shall be eligible for the Chakra :-
+Personnel Eligible: The following categories of personnel shall be eligible for the award of the Medal:-

 Conditions of Eligibility: The award is given for such individual acts of exceptional devotion to duty or courage as have special significance for the Air Force.
 VM (Gallantry) is awarded in recognition of an act of courage whereas VM (Devotion to duty) is awarded in recognition of individual acts of exceptional devotion to duty.
 A bar shall be given for every subsequent award of the Medal to a person.
 Award may be made posthumously.

 Monetary Allowance: Rs.
 500/- to p.m. attached when awarded for courageous acts with effect from 01.02.1999.